beezwax/WP-Publish-to-Apple-News/readme.txt

 4. Manage posts in Apple News right from the post edit screen

 == Changelog ==

+= 1.2.2 =
+* Created Apple News themes and moved all formatting settings to themes
+* Added support for sponsored content (isSponsored)
+* Added ability to map categories to Apple News sections
+* Split block and pull quote styling
+* Allowed for removing the borders on blockquotes and pull quotes
+* Added post ID to the apple_news_api_post_meta and apple_news_post_args filters
+* Fixed handling of relative URLs and anchors in the post body
+* Provided a method to reset posts stuck in pending status
+* Added a delete confirmation dialog
+* Added a separate setting for automatically deleting from Apple News when deleted in WordPress
+* Fixed captions so that they're always aligned properly with the corresponding photo
+* Allowed for removing the borders on blockquotes and pull quotes

 = 1.2.1 =
 * Added an experimental setting to enable HTML format on body elements.